Cessna Citation X+ Business Jet, United States of America

 In the aft lavatory, there is a toilet, a vanity sink and storage compartments.
 The lighting scheme of the cabin consists of general LED lighting, dropped aisle LED lighting, as well as entry and emergency exit lights.
 Customers can select the interior styling according to their own needs.

-The Clairity cabin technology solution aboard the Citation TEN offers touchscreen based digital entertainment system for the passengers.
+The Clairity cabin technology solution aboard the Citation X+ offers a touchscreen-based digital entertainment system for the passengers.
 Passengers can connect their personal devices to the panel fitted on either side of the seat.
-The onboard galley offers food and beverage services.
+The on-board galley offers food and beverage services.

 A 2.04m³ (72ftm³) pressurised and heated baggage section is located in the aft fuselage.
 The compartment is accessible through a door in the left hand side of the fuselage.
 The aircraft also offers an additional 0.28m³ (9.8ft³) utility cargo area for the storage of cargo such as skis.

-Two Rolls-Royce AE3007C2 turbofan engines mounted on the rear fuselage power the Citation TEN.
-Each engine rated at 7,034lb is equipped with dual channel full authority digital electronic controls (FADEC).
-The FADEC system is fully compatible with the Autothrottle (A/T) system.
+Two Rolls-Royce AE3007C2 turbofan engines mounted on the rear fuselage power the Citation X+.
+Each engine rated at 7,034lb is equipped with dual-channel full authority digital electronic controls (FADEC).
+The FADEC system is fully compatible with the auto-throttle (A/T) system.
 In addition, the engine assembly is accessed through six large access panels and multiple borescope ports.

 The main landing gear has a trailing link design using dual wheels, tires and powered anti-skid carbon brakes.
 The nose gear is a conventional strut design with dual wheels and tires.
 Nose gear steering is provided by a hydraulic power steering system.

-Capable of flying at a maximum altitude of 51,000ft, the Citation TEN can fly at a maximum cruise speed of the aircraft is 977km/h.
+Capable of flying at a maximum altitude of 51,000ft, the Citation X+ can fly at a maximum cruise speed of the aircraft is 977km/h.
 Its maximum range is 6,008km.

 Cessna (a Textron company) says that the Citation X (also known as the model 750) is currently the fastest civilian aircraft, with an ability to cruise just under the sound barrier at Mach 0.92.